gradual-verification/graduator/README.md

     the main prototype

-- [infer/src/checkers/registerCheckers.ml][], edited to tell Infer where to find the implementation of the gradual checker prototype
+- [infer/src/checkers/registerCheckers.ml][], edited to tell Infer where to find the implementation of the gradual checker prototype.

-- [infer/src/nullsafe/Gradual.ml][] holding the primary source code for the prototype, added to the infer/src/nullsafe directory because this project began with an investigation of the implementation of Infer's `--nullsafe` checker
+- [infer/src/nullsafe/Gradual.ml][] holding the primary source code for the prototype, added to the infer/src/nullsafe directory because this project began with an investigation of the implementation of Infer's `--nullsafe` checker.

 - [infer/tests/codetoanalyze/java/gradual/Gradual.java][] holding several test
-  cases which demonstrate output of the prototype when analyzing Java code
+  cases which demonstrate output of the prototype when analyzing Java code.

 - [infer/tests/codetoanalyze/java/gradual/Makefile][] allowing the
-  aforementioned Java analysis tests to be run
+  aforementioned Java analysis tests to be run.

 - [test][] runs the custom Java tests for this prototype.